-Please be advised that the educational programs, activities and employment opportunities offered by the District are offered without regard to disability, race, creed, ethnicity, gender, sexual orientation (which includes transgender and gender identity), national origin, religion, ancestry or need for special education services.
-The title, address and telephone number of the person designated to coordinate compliance activities is listed on page 17 of this document.
-A sample of the form is provided on pages 18-19 (Policy AC-E-2) and is available on our website at www.svvsd.org.
+Please be advised that the educational programs, activities and employment opportunities offered by the District are offered without regard to disability, race, creed, color, sex, sexual orientation, gender identity, gender expression, marital status, national origin, religion, ancestry, need for special education services, or other protected class.
+The title, address and telephone number of the person designated to coordinate compliance activities is listed on page 16 of this document.
+A sample of the form is provided on pages 17-18 (Policy AC-E-2) and is available on our website at www.svvsd.org.
 Limited English language skills will not be a barrier to participation or admission.